harrislapiroff/netherstar/README.md

 # Run this every time you want to start the dashboard
 docker-compose up

+# To seed the database with DigitalOcean sizes and images run
+docker-compose run django ./manage.py sync_digitalocean_data

-# To seed the database with Minecraft and forge versions, run the
+# To seed the database with Minecraft and forge versions, run
 docker-compose run django ./manage.py update_minecraft_versions
 docker-compose run django ./manage.py update_forge_versions
 ```